Table of Contents

 Customer Relationship Management (CRM)

-By saving customer data and purchase history, POS systems help you craft more personalized promotions, manage loyalty programs, and upgrade customer engagement with targeted marketing.
+By saving customer data and purchase history, POS systems enable you to craft more personalized promotions, manage loyalty programs, and enhance customer engagement with targeted marketing.

 Reporting and Analytics